Brett Favre: Business

 In 1999, Favre worked with NASCAR driver Dale Jarrett to operate Jarrett/Favre Motorsports in the Busch Series, which lasted two seasons.

 The Favre family once owned and operated the Brett Favre's Steakhouse and later changed names to the "Hall of Fame Chophouse", located in Green Bay, Wisconsin, and as of 2018 is closed.

 In 2013, Favre joined the Board of Directors of Sqor, a sport social media platform.
 Favre's role includes product ambassador, sports insights, and advising Sqor on business interests with teams, leagues and sports conferences.

 Entertainment

 Favre made a cameo appearance in the 1998 romantic comedy film There's Something About Mary as Cameron Diaz's character's former love interest.

 Endorsements

 In the past, Favre has been a spokesperson for multiple companies, including Nike, Snapper, Remington, Sears, Prilosec, Sensodyne, MasterCard, Wrangler, Bergstrom Automotive, and Hyundai.
-He currently appears in TV ads for Copper Fit.
+He has appeared in television advertisements for Copper Fit.

 Politics

-Prior to the Mississippi runoff election on June 24, 2014, Favre endorsed the incumbent Republican U.S. Senator Thad Cochran in his race against State Senator Chris McDaniel, a "tea party" favorite.
+Prior to the Mississippi runoff election on June 24, 2014, Favre endorsed incumbent Republican U.S. Senator Thad Cochran in his successful re-election campaign against Republican primary opponent State Senator Chris McDaniel, a "tea party" favorite.
+Favre has stated that he does not identify with a specific political party.

 For the 2020 United States presidential election, Favre endorsed President Donald Trump for re-election.
+In a 2023 interview with Jason Whitlock, Favre also said that Trump 'had the country in a better place', while questioning President Joe Biden and his leadership.
+He accompanied Trump at a campaign event in Wisconsin for the 2024 election.

 Religion

-Favre is a Roman Catholic and credits his faith for facing adversity throughout his life.
+Favre is a Roman Catholic; he credits his faith for helping him face adversity throughout his life.

+Parkinson's Diagnosis

+In 2024, at a Congressional hearing, Favre announced that he had been diagnosed with Parkinson's Disease.